tigersizer/cluster-test/README.md

 - VirtualBox as the VM manager
 - Three VM nodes for Puslar and Cassandra clusters using Docker
 - An operations VM to monitor the clusters with BLEK (Beats, Logstash, Elasticsearch, Kibana), Prometheus, and Grafana
-- A development VM in which to use it all
+- A development VM on which to use it all

-There is a lot of manual setup work before the included scripts will function.
+There is some of manual setup work before the included scripts will function.

 ## Table of Contents